DNSC-6290-Group-6/Assignments/README.md

 ## 2.)
 Intended Use
 * The EBM model in this project is beneficial because it can predict the annual percentage rate (APR) charged for a mortgage while taking into consideration fairness, security and accuracy using mortgage, debt, and income information from the Home Mortgage Disclosure Act (HDMA) data.
+* The intended users for this model are for people interested in learning how to implement an EBM model.
+* Although the model's intended purpose is to accurately predict APR charged for a mortgage, it can also serve as a template for other users to better understand how to implement an EBM model that takes discrimination, security, and privacy into consideration.
 * The EBM model was designed to address:
    * Discrimination by testing and remediating using adverse impact ratio (AIR)

+#### Figure 1:

    * Security by conducting a white-hat model extraction attack and identifying vulnerabilities

+#### Figure 2:

    * Accuracy by conducting residual analysis and remediating discovered bugs

-* The intended users for this model are for people intersted in learning how to implement an EBM model.
-* Although the model's intended purpose is to accurately predict APR charged for a mortgage, it can also serve as a template for other users to better understand how to implement an EBM model that takes discrimination, security, and privacy into consideration.
+#### Figure 3:

 ## 3.)
 Training Data
 * The Home Mortgage Disclosure Act (HDMA) training data was downloaded from this Github repository: https://github.com/jphall663/GWU_rml/tree/master/assignments/data.
 * Data was split into train and validation partitions using a 0.7 split ratio or 70% train and 30% test split.
 * Training data has a total of 112,253 rows and 23 columns while the validation data has a total of 48,085 rows and 23 columns.
-* Table # below explains the meaning of all the training data columns:
+* Figure # below explains the meaning of all the training data columns:

-#### Table #: Training Data Columns
+#### Figure 4: Data Columns Table
 Variable  | Meaning
 ------------- | -------------
 high_priced  | Binary target, whether (1) or not (0) the annual percentage rate (APR) charged for a mortgage is 150 basis points (1.5%) or more above a survey-based estimate of similar mortgages.